haddocking/powerfit/README.md

 ### Windows

-**Warning:** Windows has not been tested for this verison of Powerfit.
+**Warning:** I have not tested PowerFit on Windows.
+If you have any issues please let me know.

 First install *git* for Windows, as it comes with a handy bash shell.
 Go to [git-scm](https://git-scm.com/download/), download *git* and install it.
 Next,